Have you ever experienced dry socket after a tooth extraction?

 If the dentist sees signs of dry socket, they will rinse with an antibacterial rinse, place medicine in the socket and may prescribe an over the counter pain reliever.2 This will reduce pain and help the socket to heal.
 As dry socket is not an infection, oral antibiotics will not be prescribed as they will provide no benefit.2

-Overall, I strongly recommend following the post-operative instructions advised by your dentist after you have a tooth removed.
+Overall, I strongly recommend following the post-operative instructions advised by your family dentist after you have a tooth removed.
+You can learn more about our family dental and you can visit our My Family Dental for any recommendations.
 This gives you the best chance of a normal healing process after an extraction.
+My Family Dental has dental clinics in Emerald, Bowen, Innisfail, Townsville, Ingham, and Bohle Plains for your convenience.